cybercongress/go-cyber/docs/cyberd.md

 For block number `cbn ≡ 0 (mod p)` (including block number 1 cause in cosmos blocks starts from 1):

-1. Check if rank calculation is finished.
+1. Check if the rank calculation is finished.
 If yes then go to (2.) if not - wait till calculation finished (actually this situation should not happen because it means that rank calculation period is too short).
 2. Submit rank, links and user stakes from new rank context to current rank context.
 3. Store last calculated rank merkle tree root hash.